rmwferguson/CV/CV.md

 Award: __British Ecological Society Travel grant__ (INTECOL 2013)
 `2012`
 Award: __Society of general Microbiology travel grant__ (SGM Dublin 2012)

+## Projects
+### __Rapid Monitoring of Bioaerosols in Urban, Agricultural and Industrial Environments.
+RAMBIE__

+University of Essex (2015-)

+Used and developed molecular methods to characterise the bioaerosol microbial community across Urban, Agricultural and Industrial Environments.
+Specifically, determined the optimal sampling strategies/methods for characterising the bioaerosol community with high-throughput sequencing; and developed a tool for rapid pathogen detection un under 60 mins.

+Outputs:
+*(Sonia Garcia-Alcega et al., 2018) (S. Garcia-Alcega et al., 2017) *Decision workflow for selecting optimal sampling strategy *Rapid bioaerosol detection system (RaPaDs) system for detecting pathogens from air in under 60 mins *Detailed characterization of the bioaerosol microbiome to date using metagenetics, metagenomics, and metatranscriptomics.

+NERC  NE/M010813/1

+### __Using metagenomics for fine-scale resolution of pathogen functional and phylogenetic diversity in farm bioaerosols.___
+University of Essex (2017-2018)

+Samples collected for metagenomics at farms, sequencing not yet completed.

+### __Investigate structure of bioaerosol bacterial communities in different size factions using culture independent methods.__
+University of Essex (2016)

+Characterised size fractioned bioaerosol community at a compost site, urban park and farm.
+Currently prepping a journal article for submission to ISME.
+A poster on the project will be presented at the ISME17 conference in Leipzig (Aug 2018).

+### __The natural capacity for oil degradation of marine environments: towards developing DNA-based biosensors for monitoring low-level oil pollution__

+University of Aberdeen (2014-2015)

+Using high-throughput DNA sequencing to investigate the key bacterial groups involved in oil degradation in the deep waters West of Shetland.
+Investigated the influence of marine oil dispersant on the rates and bacterial communities during an oil spill clean-up operation.

+Outputs:
+(Ferguson, Gontikaki, Anderson, & Witte, 2017)

+NERC NE/L00819X/1

+###  __Feedstocks influence on the process parameters and the microbial community in anaerobic digestion__

+Cranfield University (2010-2013)

+Using molecular methods (high-throughput DNA sequencing and lipid fingerprinting) to improve our understanding of the key parameters controlling and regulating the microbial groups involved in the anaerobic digestion (AD) process

+Outputs:
+(Robert M W Ferguson, Coulon, & Villa, 2018)
+(Eduok, Ferguson, Jefferson, Villa, & Coulon, 2017) (Robert M.W.
+Ferguson, Coulon, & Villa, 2016)
+(Eduok et al., 2015)
+(Robert M W Ferguson, Villa, & Coulon, 2014)

+EPSRC CASE studentship 09001767 and QUESTOR for funding (CRA01/09/12)

 ## Skills Long